Date(s) - May 7, 2018 - July 29, 2018

 Lindsay enjoys volunteering for the Alberta SPCA’s Education Department and engaging local communities with animal welfare.
 Lindsay brings her knowledge, passion and enthusiasm for equine behavioural research to this course and is looking forward to facilitating your learning in this fast-developing area of science.

-This course is available in the Summer 2017 and Winter 2018 Semesters
+This course is available in the Summer 2018 Semester

 Early Bird Fee: $495 (Cdn)

 Detailed course information, textbook requirements and Online Registration form can be found through our Upcoming Courses and Events Page

 There are no international student fees and we welcome students from around the world.

 Detailed course information, textbook requirements and the course registration link can be found on our Upcoming Courses and Events Page

 Back to Course Description Page